isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - We start by defining a type for the different messages we might want to send to our background process
 - The `ProcessBattle` message is pretty self-explanatory, and we have a `Shutdown` message so we can safely stop the actor at any point
-- The BEAM can handle shutting down processes when your application stops, but we can use this to scale the number of battle managers down if our service is under high load
+- Although the BEAM can handle shutting down processes when your application stops, we can use this to scale down the number of battlers if our service is under high load
 -->

 ---